 #5 The retiree didn’t answer a simple yes-or-no question, even when I told him that I’d go away if his answer was ‘no.’

 When I sent my email to the retiree, he didn’t answer my simple yes-or-no question about whether he knew who conducted the interview.
 If the answer was “no”—that he didn’t know—all he had to do was say so, and I would go away.
 I promised him as much.
 That would have been the easiest thing for him to do.
-Instead, he ignored my email.
+Instead, I heard crickets.**

 An early behavioral clue from the retiree